-Todd received his B.A. in Architectural Studies from the University of Illinois at Chicago in 2005.
-Following his undergraduate degree, he continued at the same institution to earn two graduate degrees: a Master of Public Health (MPH) in Environmental and Occupational Health Sciences and Industrial Hygiene in 2007; and a Master of Architecture (MArch), with a focus on environmental and social justice, in 2010.
-Todd has studied and researched architectural design internationally at: the Universidad Autonóma de San Luis Potosí (San Luis Potosí, Mexico); the Universität der Künste (Berlin, Germany); and the Institut D’Arquitectura Avançada de Catalunya (Barcelona, Spain).
+Todd received his B.A. in Architectural Studies, from the University of Illinois at Chicago.
+He continued at the same institution to earn two graduate degrees: a Master of Public Health in Environmental and Occupational Health Sciences and a Master of Architecture.
+Todd has studied and researched architectural design internationally in various countries including Mexico, Spain and Germany.
 Additionally, Todd has worked on sustainable design projects as part of the student-based volunteer group, Global Architecture Brigades, in Coclé, Panamá.

 He has also been an invited juror and guest architectural critic at the University Of Illinois at Chicago School of Architecture for various undergraduate design studios.

 Todd currently serves on the faculty at Queens College’s Urban Studies Department and at the Fashion Institute of Technology in the Social Sciences Department.
 In 2017, Todd had the honor of being appointed Assistant Adjunct Professor of Architecture, Planning and Preservation at Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP) where he served as a roving critic for the Core I Master of Architecture studios for the fall semester.
 He continues to serve as a design critic for the GSAPP Core I studios.